 The most common vehicles include the 2011-2013 Dodge Caravan, 2011-2013 Chrysler Town & Country, 2011-2012 Dodge Ram, and 2011-2012 VW Routan.
 Vehicles with the same style fuse box as shown on this page will work.
 It's normal to have fuses and relays in different locations on this style TIPM, depending on your vehicle options and model.

 Designed around a printed circuit board with six terminals (male pins), this advanced system plugs into any TIPM-7 fuse box to test and bypass a faulty fuel pump relay using Metal-Oxide Semiconductor Field-Effect Transistors (MOSFETs).
 There is no need to cut harness wires, remove the TIPM, visit your dealer, or reprogram the TIPM.
 The following electrical connections to the vehicle's fuse slots are used: +12 VDC power (M30), run/start signal (M37), fuel pump relay output (M25 far side), power output to the fuel pump (M25 near side), and ground.
 Installation requires no special skills and can be accomplished in 15 minutes with no vehicle downtime.
-Once the system is installed, your vehicle’s fuel pump will receive power with full remote start capabilities and no limitations.
+Once the system is installed (positioned over top of your existing fuses), your vehicle’s fuel pump will receive power with full remote start capabilities and no limitations.

 - TIPM Plug-In Relay System